 Counsellor specialising in grief & loss

 “You will heal and you will rebuild yourself around the loss you have suffered.
 You will be whole again but you will never be the same.
-Nor should you be the same nor would you want to.” - Elisabeth Kubler-Ross
+Nor should you be the same nor would you want to.”

+Loss is a personal and unique journey.
 Some of us find talking and being witnessed hugely helpful, others find solace exploring ideas for a memorial or devising a daily or weekly ritual that is deeply personal and comforting to them.
 Perhaps you are now free to explore a long held dream yet it all feels too much and you don’t know where to start?
-Or maybe you are so sad it’s difficult to even get out of bed.
+Or perhaps you are so sad it’s difficult to even get out of bed.

 ABOUT ME

-In recent years, after suffering great loss within my own life and experiencing the profound shifts and growth loss often brings, I felt compelled to explore how I might find meaning helping others who are grieving.
+I trained as a counsellor in 2004 at Metanoia in London.
+In recent years, after suffering great loss within my own life and experiencing the profound shifts and growth loss often brings, I began to look at how I might help others with their process.

 The Comfort of Home